ARISE-Initiative/robosuite/CONTRIBUTING.md

 Submission
 ----------
 Please read the coding conventions below and make sure that your code is consistent with ours.
 When making a contribution, make a [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests) to robosuite with an itemized list of what you have done.
-When you submit a pull request, it is immensely helpful to include an example script on how to run the code.
+When you submit a pull request, it is immensely helpful to include example script(s) that showcase the proposed changes and highlight any new APIs.
 We always love to see more test coverage.
 When it is appropriate, add a new test to the [tests](https://github.com/ARISE-Initiative/robosuite/tree/master/tests) folder for checking the correctness of your code.

 Coding Conventions